datamol-io/molfeat/docs/developers/register-plugin.md

 If you are starting to develop a new plugin or if you already have one, please register it here.
 We strongly encourage you to **register at early stages of development**, both to reserve the name of your plugin and to inform the community of your ongoing work.

+!!! note annotate "Curious what other plugins exist?"
+    Visit [Community contributions](../community/contributions.md) to learn more about the current plugins!

 ## How to register a plugin